-In 2015 and 2016, CEZ Razpredelenie Bulgaria AD and CEZ Elektro Bulgaria AD filed an appeal against numerous decisions of the KEVR relating to electricity prices.
+In 2016, 2017 and 2018, CEZ Razpredelenie Bulgaria AD and CEZ Elektro Bulgaria AD filed an appeal against numerous decisions of the KEVR relating to electricity prices.
 The court proceedings are pending.
+In addition, CEZ Razpredelenie Bulgaria AD and CEZ Elektro Bulgaria AD are carrying on two lawsuits against the KEVR concerning changes affecting electricity price regulation in effect since June 2018.
+The outcome of the proceedings, which are currently pending before the Bulgarian Supreme Cassation Court, cannot be anticipated.